vincentbockaert/me.vincentbockaert.xyz/content/projects/openssh-ca-signed-host-keys.md

 systemctl reload sshd
 ```

-Now on the local system we can tell our ssh client to trust this certificate authority using:
+Now on the local system, we can tell our ssh client to trust this certificate authority using:

 ```bash
 echo "@cert-authority * $(cat HostCA.pub)" >> ~/.ssh/known_hosts